-In a shareholders’ agreement, important matters between (future) shareholders are recorded.
+A shareholders agreement records important matters between current and future shareholders.
 It also includes the objectives of the company.
 This creates clarity and prevents disputes.
 It is advisable to make clear and enforceable arrangements regarding the rights and obligations of the shareholders.
-VIOTTA can help you with this.
+VIOTTA can help you with that.
 Would you like to draft or review a shareholders agreement?
 Contact us today.

 See how VIOTTA can help you.